NguyenPhuDuc307/seed-the-database/README.md

 # Seed the database an ASP.NET Core MVC app

 >Seed the database **Create** a new class named **SeedData** in the Models folder.
 Replace the generated code with the following: If there are any products in the database, the seed initializer returns and no products are added.
-Add the seed initializer Replace the contents of `Program.cs` with the following code: Test the app.
 The app shows the seeded data.
 This guide is compiled based on [Get started with ASP.NET Core MVC](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-8.0&tabs=visual-studio-code) by `Microsoft`.

 In this section: